-‘My heart is split in two’: The women returning to homes in northern Gaza
+‘My heart is split in two’: The women waiting to return to northern Gaza

 Women in Gaza tell their stories of loss and grief as they plan what to do when they return to their homes in the north.